dwf/rescued-scipy-wiki/FAQ.rst

 I've found a bug.
 What do I do?
 --------------------------------

 The SciPy development team works hard to make SciPy as reliable as possible, but, as in any software product, bugs do occur.
-If you find bugs that affect your software, please tell us by entering a ticket in the [`http://projects.scipy.org/scipy/scipy/report/1:ticket`_ tracker].
+If you find bugs that affect your software, please tell us by entering a ticket in the `tracker <http://projects.scipy.org/scipy/scipy/report/1:ticket>`_.

 How can I get involved in SciPy?
 --------------------------------